DerekTurtleRoe/N64Docs/WIP custom docs/N64ROMFileFormats.md

 The RetroArch cores concatenate every possible save into one file, including paks for each controller.

+Note that the actual byte order of a ROM may not always be the one expected from its file extension.

 | Type | Offset | Size |
 |--------|--------|
 | EEPROM | 0 | 2048 |